PedroNunezCode/Roger-Skyline-1/README.md

 bantime   = 1200
 ```

 - Protect our port 80 (HTTP protocol security): Look for `[http-get-dos]` if it doesn't exist just add it.
 In my case, It didn't.
-Put the following for its value :
+Put the following for its value:

 ```
 [http-get-dos]